catamphetamine/react-phone-number-input/README.md

   onChange={value => this.setState(value)}/>
 ```

 `smartCaret={false}` caret is not as "smart" as the default one but still works good enough (and has no issues on Samsung Android phones).
-When erasing or inserting digits in the middle of a phone number the caret usually jumps to the end: this is the expected behaviour because the "smart" caret positioning has been turned off specifically to fix this Samsung Android phones issue.
+When erasing or inserting digits in the middle of a phone number this caret usually jumps to the end: this is the expected behaviour because the "smart" caret positioning has been turned off specifically to fix this Samsung Android phones issue.

 ## Validation